Savory/Danet/README.md

 ## Docs

-Documentation will be available at [https://savory.github.io/Danet/](https://savory.github.io/Danet/)
+Documentation is available at [https://savory.github.io/Danet/](https://savory.github.io/Danet/)

+It is obviously still a WIP.

 ## Contributing